-'Deliberative processes' generally involves "the process of weighing up or evaluating competing arguments or considerations" and the 'thinking processes -the process of reflection, for example, upon the wisdom and expediency of a proposal, a particular decision or a course of action.'
+'Deliberative processes' generally involves "the process of weighing up or evaluating competing arguments or considerations"1 and the 'thinking processes -the process of reflection, for example, upon the wisdom and expediency of a proposal, a particular decision or a course of action.'2

-The document contains advice, opinions and recommendations prepared or recorded in the course of, or for the purposes of, the deliberative processes involved in the functions of Department.
-I am satisfied that this deliberative matter relates to a process that was undertaken within government to consider whether and how to make or implement a decision, revise or prepare a policy or some similar activity.
+The document contains deliberative material relating to the deliberative processes involved in the functions of Department, being Designated Area Migration Agreement (DAMA) negotiations, which did not come into effect.
+I am satisfied that this deliberative matter relates to a process that was undertaken within government to consider whether and how to make or implement a decision, revise or prepare a policy, administer or review a program, or some similar activity.3

 Section 47C(2) provides that "deliberative matter" does not include purely factual material.
-I have had regard to the fact that "purely factual material" does not extend to factual material that is an integral part of the deliberative content and purpose of a document, or is embedded in or intertwined with the deliberative content such that it is impractical to excise

-JE Waterford and Department of Treasury (No 2) [1984] AATA 67 it.
-A factual summary prepared to aid a complex issue may be classed as purely factual material, but may also be of a character as to disclose a process of section involving opinion, advice or recommendation.
-As such, a conclusion which involves a deliberative process may well prevent material from being purely factual.
+I have had regard to the fact that "purely factual material" does not extend to factual material that is an integral part of the deliberative content and purpose of a document, or is embedded in or intertwined with the deliberative content such that it is impractical to excise it.4 A factual summary prepared to aid a complex issue may be classed as purely factual material, but may also be of a character as to disclose a process of section involving opinion, advice or recommendation.
+As such, a conclusion which involves a deliberative process may well prevent material from being purely factual5.